Black dog (folklore): North America

 Black dog folklore likely spread with the English diaspora after the colonising of America.
 The legend of a small black dog has persisted in Meriden, Connecticut since the 19th century.
 The dog is said to haunt the Hanging Hills: a series of rock ridges and gorges that serve as a popular recreation area.
 The first non-local account came from W. H. C. Pynchon in The Connecticut Quarterly, in which it is described as a death omen.
 It is said that, "If you meet the Black Dog once, it shall be for joy; if twice, it shall be for sorrow; and the third time shall bring death."

 A New England black dog tale comes from southeastern Massachusetts in the area known, by some, as the Bridgewater Triangle.
 In the mid-1970s, the town of Abington was, reportedly, terrorized by a large, black dog that caused a panic.
 A local fireman saw it attacking horses.
 Local police unsuccessfully searched for it, at first they didn't see the black dog.
 But eventually, a police officer sighted the dog walking along train tracks and shot at it.
 Apparently, the bullets had no effect on the animal and it walked off, never to be seen again.

+In the South Jersey Pine Barrens, there is a local legend told by Pine Barren residents describing a ghostly black dog that is said to roam the beaches and pine forests in the area roughly from Absecon Island to Barnegat Bay.
+Unlike most British or Germanic “black dog” legends, the black dog of the Pine Barrens is generally considered a harmless or even benevolent spirit.
+According to folklore, pirates on Absecon Island attacked a ship and killed its crew.
+Among those killed were the cabin boy and his black dog, and the spirit of this black dog supposedly roams the beaches and pines searching for his owner.